From BR Bullpen

 Despite hitting .309 in his three years in the Tigers organization, he was released in March 2011.
 The Chicago White Sox signed him for the 2011 campaign, and he hit .276/.365/.351 with 51 BB to 33 K and 19 steals in 22 tries for the Birmingham Barons, but Chicago released him during the following offseason to make room for signees Osvaldo Martinez and Ray Olmedo.
 The Atlanta Braves signed him and he played in their system and he was a very good utility man for the 2012 Mississippi Braves (.315/.433/.352 in 74 G).
 He spent 2013 with Mississippi (4 for 27, 8 BB) and the Gwinnett Braves (reaching AAA, he hit .299/.387/.398 in 90 games and stole 13 bases in 17 tries).

 He was granted free agency by the Braves after the 2013 season and signed with the Oakland Athletics.
 With their Triple-A club in 2014, the Sacramento River Cats, Carrithers hit .284/.381/.349 with 14 stolen bases, 55 walks and only 45 strikeouts in 101 games.
 He returned to the A's system in 2015, playing in 46 games for their new Triple-A team, the Nashville Sounds, and hitting .286/.379/.344.
-He elected free agency following the season and joined the Cincinnati Reds system.
+He elected free agency following the season and joined the Cincinnati Reds system, but never played there.